What Is the Difference Between IPv4 and IPv6?

 ping google.com -6

 Testing to see if your ISP has IPv6 connectivity yet?
 There are a couple free tools such as test-ipv6.com and ipv6test.google.com in which you can test your connection.
 A lot of ISPs have yet to adopt IPv6 as this requires large infrastructure changes.

-If you are wanting to better measure ping times, you can always utilize KeyCDN’s free IPv6 ping test tool which allows you to ping simultaneously from 13 locations.
+If you are wanting to better measure ping times, you can always utilize KeyCDN's free IPv6 Ping Test tool that allows you to ping simultaneously from 14 locations.
 The IPv6 Ping test is very similar to our ping test tool but in this case, it allows you to ping an IPv6 host or IP.